-Minor WO: This includes changing out the production tubing (completion).
+- Minor WO: this includes changing out the production tubing (completion).
 A plug is inserted (deep set plug) in the production tubing below the production packer to have a barrier against the reservoir.
-Then the x-mas tree is replaced with Blow Out Preventer (BOP) to be able to pull the old completion and replace it with a new completion.

-Minor WO with scale: This is performed in case the completion has been filled with scale over the years and therefore has a reduced diameter.
+Then the x-mas tree is replaced with Blow Out Preventer (BOP) to be able to pull the old completion and replace it with a new completion - Minor WO with scale: this is performed in case the completion has been filled with scale over the years and therefore has a reduced diameter.
 The completion is milled out to be able to set a deep set plug below the production packer.
-The rest of the work is similar to what was described above for Minor WO.
-Medium WO: This is performed when the production casing is corroded.
-The casing is repaired by running a so-called scab tie-back liner where-after a new completion is installed.
+The rest of the work is similar to what was described above for Minor WO

+• Medium WO: this is performed when the production casing is corroded.
+The casing is repaired by running a so-called scab tie-back liner where-after a new completion is installed
-Medium WO with scale: Is performed in case the completion has be filled with scale over the years and has a reduced diameter and needs to be milled out to set a deep set plug below the production packer.
-The rest of the work is the same as described as in Medium WO.

-Major WO: This type of WO entails a repair or renewal of parts or entire lower completions, repair of pressures behind the production or intermediate casings, milling operations, stuck tools, etc. These are more complex WO's.
+- Medium WO with scale: is performed in case the completion has been filled with scale over the years and has a reduced diameter and needs to be milled out to set a deep set plug below the production packer.
+The rest of the work is the same as described as in Medium WO - Major WO: this type of WO entails a repair or renewal of parts or entire lower completions, repair of pressures behind the production or intermediate casings, milling operations, stuck tools, etc. These are more complex WO's